Denys88/rl_games/README.md

 * Multi-agent training, decentralized and centralized critic variants
 * Self-play

- Implemented in Tensorflow 1.x (not updates now):
+ Implemented in Tensorflow 1.x (was removed in this version):

 * Rainbow DQN
 * A2C